Apply Now arrow

 Business credit cards, much like personal credit cards, allow you to borrow a determined credit limit and repay your balance at the end of the month.
 One of the advantages of business credit cards is that you can avoid paying interest rates altogether if you consistently repay at the end of the month.
 Another hidden benefit is that this method allows you to improve your FICO credit score for a small business loan request in the future.

-Business credit card issuers are not overly concerned with your business cash flow, as they prefer to use your personal income and credit score as the qualifying basis for approval.
+Business credit card issuers are not overly concerned with your interest rates, as they prefer to use your personal income and credit score as the qualifying basis for approval.
 It’s a good option for new businesses without polished financial statements, but keep in mind the repayment period because if you fail your payments, the interest rate will accrue until fully paid.

 Business Line of Credit